anticoders/gagarin/README.md

 # Examples

 Since we don't have a comprehensive documentation yet, please consider the following set of simple examples as a current API reference.
-Note that this document will evolve in the nearest future.

 ## Scope of the a local variable